Learn how to manage your Product catalog in a Project.

 - Select a Product Variant and click the Images tab.

-- Click the Add image button and upload an image of your Product Variant.
+- Click Add image and upload an image of your Product Variant.

-- Close the Product Variant window to finish modifications.
+- Close the Product Variant pane to save your changes.

-Merchant Center supports only .jpg, .png and .gif image formats.
-Maximal file size is 10 MB per image.
-Image filenames should not contain spaces.
+Merchant Center supports only .jpg, .png, and .gif image formats.
+The maximum file size is 10 MB per image.
+Image filenames must not contain spaces.

 Add Prices